ktonon/two-medium-model/README.md

 This mechanism preserves charge balance and operates independently of any primordial supply of material.
 A discussion of why this remains feasible even when naïve density estimates might suggest otherwise—and how it shapes the evolution of planets and moons—is presented in the companion page [Earth and the Solar System](./earth-and-solar-system.md).

-### 2.6 Why the Proton Stays Compressed in Low-Density LCM
+### 2.6 Why the Proton Remains Compressed in Low-Density LCM

-After the lag-mode standing wave collapses into a proton, its structure becomes extremely compact and tightly organized.
-This compact form is not just the result of external pressure from the surrounding LCM; it is also held together by the proton’s **own interaction** with the GCM flux.

-A proton casts a much stronger GCM shadow than an electron or positron because its energy is concentrated into a smaller region.
-This deeper shadow means the proton intercepts or redirects more of the incoming GCM particles.
-Those impacts create a steady inward push that reinforces the proton’s compressed shape.
-In other words, once the lag-mode has collapsed, the proton continually **maintains its own compression**.

-Even if the proton later drifts into a region where the LCM is far less dense than the environment in which it formed, the collapse does not “undo” itself.
-The surrounding medium may be looser, but the proton’s internal structure continues to:

-* generate a strong inward momentum flow from the GCM,
+Once the lag-mode standing wave undergoes secondary collapse and reorganizes into the compact helical structure we identify as the proton, the new configuration becomes profoundly self-stabilizing.
+Unlike the positron-like lag-mode at ordinary densities, the proton is not a surface-level feature of the LCM—it is a deeply concentrated energy structure whose stability arises from continuous interaction between the two media.

+During collapse, the proton develops:

-* hold a very high internal energy density, and
+* **extremely high internal energy density**,
+* a **very strong GCM shadow**, and
-* sustain a tightly wrapped LCM compression field around it.
+* a **steep LCM compression field** tightly wrapped around the standing wave.

-These internal effects outweigh the weaker external environment.
-The proton no longer depends on outside compression to stay compact; it has become a **self-stabilizing standing wave** that occupies a deep energy minimum created by its own LCM and GCM fields.

-A helpful analogy is a material that has been permanently reshaped.
-If a rubber object is compressed and then chemically locked into that form, it stays that way even when the original force is removed.
-Likewise, the proton retains its collapsed configuration because the standing wave has reorganized into a structure that is stable on its own terms.

-This is why protons do not expand or revert to their earlier positron-like form in low-density regions.
-Once formed, they remain in this metastable, highly compressed state everywhere in the universe — except in extremely intense environments, such as the cores of active galactic nuclei, where even this tightly bound mode can be destabilized.
-The details of standing wave destruction are covered in section 4.
+These features do not depend on the external LCM environment.
+They arise from the proton’s **own geometry and GCM opacity**, which together create a self-reinforcing pocket of compressed LCM.
+Even if the proton moves from a dense LCM environment (where it formed) into a low-density region (such as surface matter or vacuum), it does **not** decompress.

+The reason is that the GCM flux is pervasive and uninterrupted everywhere:

+* The proton’s concentrated energy produces a large GCM shadow.
+* That shadow produces continuous inward momentum flux.
+* The inward flux maintains the LCM compression well around the proton.
+* The compression well locks the standing wave into its compact geometry.

+Nothing about this mechanism relies on high ambient LCM density.
+Once established, the proton’s internal feedback loop keeps it stable:

+1. **High energy density → high GCM opacity**
+2. **High opacity → strong inward GCM momentum flux**
+3. **Inward flux → tightly compressed LCM**
+4. **Tight compression → stability of the standing-wave geometry**

+To appreciate how dramatic this stability is, compare the proton’s internal density to ordinary matter.
+A typical rock has a density of about **3,000 kg/m³**, whereas the implied energy density inside a proton is roughly **10¹⁷ kg/m³** — fourteen orders of magnitude higher.
+Even white dwarf material (~10⁹ kg/m³) and neutron star crusts (~10¹⁴ kg/m³) fall far below this level.
+From the proton’s perspective, every macroscopic environment — rock, air, vacuum — is effectively *dilute*.

+This also clarifies why gravity *seems* negligible at atomic scales.
+On macroscopic scales, a proton’s total mass is tiny, so its gravitational pull appears insignificant.
+But what matters in 2MM is not total mass—it is **energy density**.
+The proton concentrates a staggering amount of energy into an extremely small region, creating an **intensely focused GCM shadow** right around itself.
+This produces a strong local inward momentum flux, even though the long-range gravitational effect is small.
+The proton’s own geometry makes this inward flux sharply confined and exceptionally strong.
+This locally intense field is also what ultimately contributes to short-range nuclear binding—the beginnings of the strong force—which will be developed in a later section.

+In this light, the proton’s stability becomes intuitive.
+It is a tightly bound, ultra-dense collapsed mode, sustained by continuous reinforcement between the LCM compression field and the GCM momentum flux.
+The everyday world simply does not have the capacity to disturb it.

+The proton is therefore a **metastable collapsed state**, one that remains compact everywhere in the universe except under the most extreme GCM conditions (such as within the cores of active galactic nuclei).

 ### 2.7 The Neutron: A Paired Standing Wave That Only Survives in Nuclei